-Kawa Nazemi is full professor for Human-Computer-Interaction, and Visual Analytics in the faculty of Media of the Darmstadt University of Applied Sciences and since 2017 director of Information Science for undergraduate and graduate studies at the Darmstadt University.
-He is Adjunct Senior Lecturer at the Cork Institute of Technology and at the Technische Universität Darmstadt (TU Darmstadt) and member of the Hesse-PhD-Center for Applied Informatics.
+Kawa Nazemi is full professor for Human-Computer-Interaction and Visual Analytics in the faculty of Media of the Darmstadt University of Applied Sciences and since 2017 director of Information Science for undergraduate and graduate studies at the Darmstadt University.
+He is Adjunct Senior Lecturer at the Cork Institute of Technology and at the Technische Universität Darmstadt (TU Darmstadt) and member of the Hesse-PhD-Center for Computer Science.

 He started with research and development in 2007 at the Fraunhofer Institute for Computer Graphics Research (IGD) and worked there until his appointment as professor in 2016.
 At Fraunhofer, he worked in the department Information Visualization and Visual Analytics and led there many years the research group “Semantics Visualization” with a special focus on user-centered and user-adaptive intelligent visualizations.
 He developed with his group the SemaVis technology, a price winning, web-based visualization that adapts to individual demands of users.
 SemaVis is able to perform the entire transformation process from raw data to interactive and intelligent visualizations and was applied to many projects and enterprises.